 It is precisely the latter form, which proceeds via contaminated air (aerosols), that causes outbreaks.
 In a moderately or poorly ventilated room where many people are together, in offices, in restaurants, the one and a half meter rule is misleading, to say the least, with all its disastrous consequences.
 And all the unnecessary costs that the business community now incurs to make one-and-a-half-meter working possible.

-In an attempt to give the one and a half meter rule some credit, the Volkskrant states that aerosols linger around someone, so the further away you are from him, the safer.
-That is of course nonsense, it depends entirely on the air movement and vortices on site.
+In an attempt to give the one and a half meter rule some credit, De Volkskrant states that aerosols linger around someone, so the further away you are from them, the safer.
+That is of course nonsense, it depends entirely on the air movement and vortices at that location.
 If someone walks by, it can be enough to move an aerosol cloud to the next table while the 'shedder' refills its own aura.
-Clumsy ventilation can spread aerosols throughout an entire building and certainly throughout a room.
-We are talking about long-term exposure, from fifteen minutes to two hours or more, in a canteen during lunch, in a café, at a choir rehearsal, at a party, at a dinner.
+Inadequate ventilation can spread aerosols throughout an entire building and certainly throughout a room.
+We are talking about long-term exposure, from fifteen minutes to two hours or even longer, in a canteen during lunch, in a café, at a choir rehearsal, at a party, at a dinner party.

 Aerosol deniers, they still exist